 Normally, it is possible to shed off 10 pounds for MORE THAN A WEEK, by following these tips:

-1. avoid junk foods like desserts, candies, processed snacks, sweet bakeries etc. They are mostly high in calories, salt, carbs, and lack of nutrients.
+1. avoid junk foods like desserts, candies, processed snacks, sweet bakeries, etc. They are mostly high in calories, sugar, salt, carbs, and low nutrients.